Making the most of the summer

 Something we highly recommend is finding out as much as you can about courses that you might be interested in applying for.
 We've given you lots of advice on how to do this so now is a great time to make sure you're as prepared as possible for applying to courses at college and/or university.

 There are lots of open days coming up across Scotland - open days are a great way of finding out more about courses and whether you can actually *see* yourself attending that university or college.
-You can see all of the Scottish university open days, click on the image to use UCAS' handy tool for finding open days.
+To see all of the UK university open days, click on the image to use UCAS' handy tool for finding open days.
+You can see all of the Scottish university open days here.
+Most universities offer open days in June and in September / October.
+Check out our post on making the most of open days.

 Courses with early deadlines